CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 ## Data access for Data Applicant
 ### Step 1: Login
-Login to SD Apply is possible with user identity federation systems (Haka, Virtu and Elixir login) or with CSC login at <https://sd-apply.csc.fi>.
+Login to SD Apply is possible with either user identity federation systems (Haka, Virtu and Elixir login) or with CSC account at <https://sd-apply.csc.fi>.
 The interface is compatible with all modern web browsers.

 !!! note
     Always use the same identity provider when you log in to SD Apply because all your actions are connected to your login identity.

 ### Step 2: Apply for access
 After login, you will access the SD Apply Catalogue page.
 On this page, you can search for a specific dataset and start the application process.
-Start a new application by clicking on *Add to cart* button next to the name of the dataset.
+Start a new application by clicking on *Add to cart* next to the name of the dataset.
 You can select multiple datasets, and they will all appear in your cart under the Catalogue title.
 By clicking on *Apply*, you will be redirected to the application form.

 ### Step 3: Submit the application
 Follow the instructions on the application form and fill in the required fields: